TitasKu/help/docs/useful-definition.md

 **untreated**

 All campaign-eligible visitors will receive campaign-related notifications.
 Treated notifications are visible to the visitor, and are sent in the hope of encouraging the user to take action.
-Untreated notifications are not visible to the user, and are used to establish a [control group](https://en.wikipedia.org/wiki/Treatment_and_control_groups) for measuring the effectiveness of a campaign.
+Untreated notifications are not visible to the user and are used to establish a [control group](https://en.wikipedia.org/wiki/Treatment_and_control_groups) for measuring the effectiveness of a campaign.

 **user**